StJaeger94/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a script that creates a directory named my_first_directory in the /tmp/ directory.
 Move the file betty from /tmp/ to /tmp/my_firsy_directory Delete the file betty
+Delete the directory my_first_directory that is in the /tmp directory.
+What a script that changes the working directory to the previous one.